-A good attachment therapist is hard to find – especially for we with Adult Attachment Disorder.
+A good attachment-based therapist is hard to find – especially for we with Adult Attachment Disorder.
 We do need a real therapist to recover, make no mistake; that’s why my book’s titled “Don’t Try This at Home.”
 We can not do it ourselves, it’s bio-physiologically impossible.

 Also, we all need Support Groups; click to check it out, but don’t get too distracted from finding your therapist!